project-gemmi/gemmi/docs/utils.rst

 gemmi-validate
 ==============

-A CIF validator.Apart from checking the syntax it can check rules imposed by DDL1 and DDL2 dictionaries.
+A CIF validator.
+Apart from checking the syntax it can check most of the rules imposed by DDL1 and DDL2 dictionaries.

 .. literalinclude:: validate-help.txt